 6. All of a Kind Family series by Sydney Taylor

-The American Girl doll Rebecca is based on this six book series that is finally back in print — all 6 books!
+The American Girl doll Rebecca is based on this six-book series that is finally back in print — all 6 books!
 What’s great about this series is that it looks like a chapter book but reads as independent short stories, making for perfect bedtime reading!
 Set in New York City at the turn of the century, this is a gentle but realistic world of a Jewish immigrant family. [chapter book, ages 6 and up]

 5. Half Magic series by Edward Eager

 We are working our way through this series that has some unexpected twists and turns.
 In each chapter book is the element of magic.
-Half Magic rewards four sibling with wishes granted 50 percent.
+Half Magic rewards four siblings with wishes granted 50 percent.
 Magic by the Lake takes these same four kids to adventures of a watery nature.
-Knight’s Castle and The Time Garden has a fun twist of four cousins whose mother’s are in Half Magic. [chapter book, ages 7 and up]
+Knight’s Castle and The Time Garden has a fun twist of four cousins whose mothers are in Half Magic. [chapter book, ages 7 and up]

 4. Penderwicks series by Jeanne Birdsall